gabrielcuvillier/arxwasm/README.md

          $ cd nacl_sdk
          $ ./nacl_sdk list
-         $ ./nacl_sdk install pepper_44
+         $ ./nacl_sdk install pepper_<version>

-    Of course, you may use any other stable version of the SDK (and not only 44), starting from pepper_39.
-The best is to use the latest one flagged as being "stable".
+    Replace <version\> with the latest version flagged as being "stable" from the "list" command.
+For example, you may use 42.

-* Finally, setup the NACL_SDK_ROOT environment variable:
+* Finally, setup the NACL_SDK_ROOT environment vhariable:

         $ export NACL_SDK_ROOT=<path_to_nacl_sdk_folder>/pepper_<version>

     This is very important, as the Naclport project rely on this.
-And I highly recommend you to add this line to your .bashrc, and update it when you use a new version of the SDK.
+I highly recommend you to add this line to your .bashrc, and update it when you use a new version of the SDK.
 This will prevent you to do this everytime you start a new shell!

-#### 3) Install Naclport project
+#### 3) The Naclport project

 The Naclport project provide an easy access to Native Client ports of well-known libraries.
-As most of Arx Libertatis dependencies have already been ported to Native Client, they are available in this project out of the box: Zlib, Freetype, SDL2, Boost, OpenAL, and Regal (an OpenGL 1.x wrapper on top of OpenGL ES 2).
+As most of Arx Libertatis dependencies have already been ported to Native Client, they are available in this project out of the box.

-Note that they are not always upstream, but it is sufficient for this ArxLibertatis port.

 Here are the basic steps to install Naclports.
-More detailed information may be found here:https://code.google.com/p/naclports/wiki/HowTo_Checkout .
+More information may be found here:  http://code.google.com/p/naclports/wiki/HowTo_Checkout

-* Check you have the following packages installed: python2.7, python-dev, make, sed, bash, curl, zip
+* The following packages needs to be installed: git, python2.7, make, sed, bash, curl, zip

+        $ sudo apt-get install git gcc python2.7 make sed bash curl zip

-* For some reasons, Naclport relies on "Depot Tools" to be installed.
-More detailed information may be found here: https://www.chromium.org/developers/how-tos/install-depot-tools .
+* For some reason, Naclport relies on "Depot Tools" to be installed.
+More information may be found here: http://www.chromium.org/developers/how-tos/install-depot-tools

-    As a summary, run the following commands:
+    Run the following commands (be sure to go outside of the nacl_sdk folder, set in the previous chapter):

             $ git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git
             $ export PATH=`pwd`/depot_tools:"$PATH"